Eating Disorders Family Therapy For Anorexia And Bulimia Nervosa

 Which family therapy for eating disorders appears to have greater effectiveness?

-Family-based therapy (FBT) stands out as the most effective first line treatment approach for eating disorders, especially in treating adolescents with anorexia nervosa.
+Family-based therapy (FBT) is essentially the most effective first line treatment approach for eating disorders, especially in treating adolescents with anorexia nervosa.
 Research consistently supports FBT as the gold standard approach for young people with anorexia, and it is also used effectively for bulimia nervosa in adolescents.

 What disorder does family therapy treat?